Founder & Chairperson

 Areas of expertise: Contract Law; Intellectual Property Law

 Vanda has worked as an accountant with a local company for the last three years.
 He graduated from the Royal University of Law and Economics with a Bachelor of Arts in Banking and Finance, and also holds a Bachelors in Chinese Literature from Jip Seng University in Phnom Penh.
 Vanda has also successfully completed an accountant training course and a credit officer course, both with ACLEDA Bank.

 Thany Hour has had broad exposure to international development projects, and governmental and non-governmental work, both nationally and internationally.
-Thany is currently working as a researcher with the Centre for Policy Studies.
+Thany is currently working as a consultant at Emerging Markets Consulting.
 She completed a Master of Science in Public Policy and Management from Carnegie Mellon University and a Master of Science in Community Sustainability, specializing in International Development, from Michigan State University, both in the USA.
 Over years of experience working at the national and sub-national with public and private agencies, development partners, and several NGOs, she has developed her research interests and career across the spectrum of agricultural innovation, value chain assessments, and impact evaluations.

 Area of Expertise: Impact Evaluation; International Development; Value Chain Assessment.